Is Karndean Flooring Any Good?

-Karndean is a relative newcomer in the flooring industry.
-It was established in the 1970s in the United Kingdom, but expanded in the 1990s into the Untied States.
-It now has a global presence that is well respected.
+Karndean is a relative newcomer in the US flooring industry.
+It was established in the 1970s in the United Kingdom, but didn’t expanded into the Untied States until the 1990’s.
+It now has a well respected global presence.

-The retail price of this Karndean flooring is in the $4 – $7 per sq/ft price range, placing both of these collections in the high price bracket of comparable rigid core vinyl products.
+The retail price of this Karndean flooring is in the $2.95 – $5.50 per sq/ft price range, placing both of these collections in the mid to high price bracket of comparable rigid core vinyl products.

 Here’s our full Karndean Korlok report